The EU Maritime Profile - environment

 Ship Recycling

-Ship recycling registered a peak worldwide in 2021 with 742 ships flying a non-EU flag recycled and 44 ships with an EU Member State flag.
-The total Light Displacement Tonnage (LDT) recycled in 2021 for non-EU flagged vessel has reached 5.96 million tonnes (LDT is an indication of is the actual total weight of the vessel, defined as the weight of the ship with all its permanent equipment, excluding the weight of cargo, fuel, water, ballast, stores, passengers, crew).
-For EU flagged vessels the total LDT recycled reached a peak in 2020 with 286,665 tonnes representing the 5.1% of the total recycled volume in 2020.
+Ship recycling registered a peak worldwide in 2021 with 796 ships flying a non-EU flag recycled and 51 ships with an EU Member State flag.
+The total Light Displacement Tonnage (LDT) recycled in 2021 for non-EU flagged vessel has exceeded the 6 million tonnes (LDT is an indication of is the actual total weight of the vessel, defined as the weight of the ship with all its permanent equipment, excluding the weight of cargo, fuel, water, ballast, stores, passengers, crew).

-For an increasing number of EU flagged ships, the change of flag from EU to non-EU flags, one year before the ship goes for recycling, seems to be a practice followed since 2016 and reaching a peak in 2019 where it increased more than 3 times compared to 2018.
+For an increasing number of EU flagged ships, the change of flag from EU to non-EU flags, one year before the ship goes for recycling, seems to be a practice that reached a peak in 2019.